-Ridges or "false gills" on undersurface.
+Ridges or "false gills" on the undersurface.

-White flesh peels like string-cheese.
+White flesh peels like string cheese.

 Elevations from 7,500 to treeline.

-Associates with spruce and lodgepole pine.
+Associates with conifers and sometimes aspens.

-Prefers areas that have good drainage and some sunlight.
+Prefer areas that have good drainage and some sunlight.

-Occasionally near old logging roads, or hiking trails.
+Occasionally near old logging roads or hiking trails.

 If you'd like to learn more about these mushrooms, and over one hundred other species, check out the Foraging Calendar that I make for my Patreon supporters.